Your Privacy is protected.

 Looking at blood test markers from a CBC, CMP, or lipid panel can provide a pretty good idea of how the body’s systems are functioning.

-Energy systems: We can look at markers like RBC, Hgb, Hct, MCV, MCH, MCHC, and ferritin, which are markers for an anemia.
+We can look at markers like RBC, Hgb, Hct, MCV, MCH, MCHC, and ferritin, which are markers for an anemia.
 An anemia typically deals with deficiencies in certain B vitamins, like folate or B12 and/or iron.
-Most conventional doctors tend to miss these subtle imbalances, and they can contribute to a person’s inability to transport oxygen, create energy, and convert T4 (inactive thyroid hormone) to T3 (active thyroid hormone).
+Most conventional doctors tend to miss these subtle imbalances.
+And they can contribute to a person’s inability to transport oxygen, create energy, and convert T4 (inactive thyroid hormone) to T3 (active thyroid hormone).

 - Neutrophils: Potential bacterial infection including H.pylori